-In connection with the Special Situations transaction, in June 2013 we have outstanding Series A Warrants to purchase a total of 345,018 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 346,685 shares of common stock with a current exercise price of \$2.50 per share, the IDMC warrant to purchase 97,169 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock at an exercise price of current exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
+In connection with the Special Situations transaction, in June 2013 we have outstanding Series A Warrants to purchase a total of 345,018 shares of common stock with a current exercise price of \$2.50 per share, and Series B Warrants to purchase a total of 346,685 shares of common stock with a current exercise price of \$2.50 per share, series C Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock with a current exercise price of \$2.50 per share and Series D Warrants to purchase 23,334 shares of common stock at an exercise price of \$2.50 per share (collectively, the "Special Situations Warrants").
 The Special Situations Warrants contain an adjustment provision that would require an adjustment in the exercise price of the Special Situations Warrants or other equity securities at a price below the exercise prices of the Special Situations Warrants, it would result in a reduction in the exercise price of the Special Situations Warrants.